 No Child Left Behind was the first reauthorization of the 1965 Elementary and Secondary Education Act (ESEA) to mandate yearly standardized tests in order to establish a federal accountability structure.
 This version of ESEA perverted the laws original focus, set a federal role in education not originally intended by this law, and produced unacceptable, unintended consequences directly attributable to yearly standardized tests tied to a federal accountability system.
 That is why the ties must be severed — not to waive away responsibility— to make right what has proved to be so wrong for America’s children.
+(Update: The name has been changed to Every Student Succeeds Act; the testing stayed UNCHANGED!)

-What we know it did:
+What we know it DID:

 1. Narrowed the curriculum,